 While, the marketing team is responsible for creating relevant content in line with company buyer personas in order to ensure you're appealing to the right audience, the BDR (Business Development Rep) is responsible for extensively qualifying the person who may have raised their hand as a result of that content, prior to handing it off to the Sales Rep.

 If either team is not performing as expected, these unqualified leads will leech calendar time from your sales reps and result in wasted time.

 Reasons for short calls:

 - Lead is uneducated on your company

 - Lead is still unsure on what you're offering

-In each of those four cases, the lead in unqualified.
-In order to deliver more qualified leads to your sales team, it's critical that your content strategy is built upon detailed, accurate buyer personas.
+In each of those four cases, the lead is unqualified.
+As a marketer, in order to deliver more qualified leads to your sales team, it's critical that your content strategy is built upon detailed, accurate buyer personas.

 "The key step to generating qualified leads is to fully define your buyer personas," says Peter Caputa (@pc4media), Director of Channel Sales & Marketing at HubSpot.
 "Then, create content that will resonate with them at each step of their buying process.
 If you find that you're unable to connect 1:1 with your leads at the right rate, leads unsubscribe from your email lists at a high rate, or you're always attracting a low level influencer, you're not creating the right content.
 Step back, define personas and map your content and editorial calendar to the personas and their buying stages."